 Need help figuring out how best to present your failures or weaknesses?
 Our consultants would be happy to help you craft compelling essays that improve your chances of admission.
 Contact us today!

-Jen Weld worked as an admissions consultant and Former Asst.
-Dir. of Admissions at Cornell’s EMBA program (4 years) prior to joining Accepted.
+Jen Weld is a former Assistant Director of Admissions at Cornell’s EMBA program.
 She has an additional 10 years of experience in higher ed and corporate marketing.
 Want Jen to help you get Accepted?
 Click here to get in touch!